kresovicmilan/graph-partitioning/README.md

-# graph-partitioning
+# Analysis of graph partitioning algorithms

-Project about graph partitioning algorithms done as part of an internship
+Project about graph partitioning algorithms done as part of an internship.

+The specific algorithms that were analized were:
+- **Kernighan-Lin algorithm**
+- **Fiduccia-Mattheyeses algorithm**

+## Starting

+Run main.c file